alexanderlarsen/Saneject/README.md

 - Platform coverage: so far tested on Windows (Mono + IL2CPP) and Android IL2CPP builds only.
 - Proxy-creation menu can be flaky.
 It relies on `SessionState` keys to survive a domain reload, and occasionally Unity clears them before the follow-up dialog appears.
 If that happens, the `.cs` proxy file is generated but no `.asset` is created, just run **Generate Interface Proxy** again on the script to finish the flow.
 - Unity's object picker cannot filter by interface types in the Inspector.
-- Unity Package Manager (UPM) support is not yet available.
-Use `.unitypackage` or clone + copy for now.
-Planned for post-beta once the API and structure stabilize.

 ## Credits